 If a Judge misses seeing a figure, or any part of a figure such that a grade cannot be given with full confidence, the Judge will instruct the Recorder to write "A" in the top of the grade block.
-The average score given by the judges who graded the figure will be computed to the nearest 0.5 by the official IAC scoring program software and used in place of the "A" in the final score computation.
+The average score given by the judges who graded the figure will be computed to the nearest 0.5 by either the Chief Judge or Scoring Director and used in place of the "A" in the final score computation.

-When both "A's" and "0's" appear for a figure, the "A's" will be temporarily set-aside and the zeros resolved in the standard fashion (see 7.3.3 and 7.3.4) as if the "A" scores did not exist.
+When both "A's" and "O's" appear for a figure, the "A's" will be temporarily set aside and the zeros resolved in the standard fashion (See 7.3.3 and 7.3.4) as if the "A" scores did not exist.
 If the zeros hold, the "A's" will also be set equal to zero.
 If the zeros do not hold, the "A's" will be calculated using the original non-zero scores and the scores to which the minority zeros were raised in accordance with the procedure given in 7.3.3.